-The proposal involves an existing area of disturbed, cleared land and would therefore not constitute a novel impact.
-Within the majority of the study area the severity of impacts arising from edge effects and weed invasion would be limited by the presence of existing disturbance.
+The proposal involves the removal of a small area of native vegetation in an area that already contains fragmented vegetation remnants and would therefore not constitute a novel impact.
+The severity of impacts arising from edge effects and weed invasion would be limited by the presence of existing disturbance and would be considerably less than in an undisturbed 'green field' site.
 All vegetation within the subject site and broader study area already adjoins cleared land dominated by exotic plants.